-We caught up with Lidiya Nedevska, who attended the event, to hear her reflections on the day.
+We caught up with Lidiya Nedevska, who attended a recent workshop in Glasgow, to hear her reflections on the day.

 Lidiya Nedevska, Oxford Brookes University